HyperviewHQ/hvcli/README.md

 > [!NOTE]
 > This project is under active development.

-Hyperview asset tool (hvat) is a command line program to interact with data within Hyperview.
+Asset tool (hvat) is a command line program to interact with data within Hyperview.

 # Download